 Names that commemorate an event or place, or social movement are encouraged.
-Names of exceptional persons such as historical figures, prominent local residents or community identities, may be considered.
+Names of exceptional persons, such as historical figures, prominent local residents or community identities, may be considered.
 Such a person's contribution to the local community should have been of outstanding benefit and able to be clearly demonstrated.
 A person's background must be such that it would not bring the City into disrepute.

-Names commemorating a person-will only be applied posthumously, at least one year after the death of the person, in line with Geographical Names Board policy.
+Names commemorating a person will only be applied posthumously, at least one year after the death of the person.